jacarpe7/project_28/README.md

   // PICTURE OF ORIGINAL PROXIMITY PAINT SENSOR

   When we started testing and applying Machine Learning to the data being produced from the sensor above.
-We quickly once again realized that the data was not accurately able to detect what direction a users hand was coming from.
-As the paint sensors were too close to eachother.
-We reached out to Bob and collectively put up a series of designs for potential sensors.
+We once again discovered that the data was not accurately able to detect what direction a users hand was coming from.
+The close proximity of the sensors and the lack of distinct gesture signatures in the output data led use to reach out to our sponsor, Bob, for a different design.
+Collectively, we discussed a series of designs for potential sensors.
 Below are the results of those design mockups.

   > Final Sensor Design Mockups

   <p align="center"><img src="media/proposed1.png" width="150"><img src="media/proposed2.png" width="150"><img src="media/proposed3.png" width="150"><img src="media/proposed4.png" width="150"></p>

   After talking through several of these designs and their upsides we landed on the one below.
-After testing we were quickly able to apply our machine learning algorithm to the resulting sensor and able to detect hand motions at a very high accuracy.
+After testing we were quickly able to apply a machine learning algorithm to the sensor output data and have it detect hand motions at a very high accuracy.
 We will discuss this further later on.

   > Final Sensor Design